mattiasholm/drinks/README.md

 # drinks
-A collection of drinks and cocktails by a hobby mixologist!
+A collection of cocktails by a hobby mixologist

-All recipes can be found in the directory [recipes](/recipes).